 Operation Counter - Displays the number of operations.
-Can be set by the user.
+Can be set to a specific number by the user.

 Control Monitor/Energy Metering

 ■ NOTE: M-2001 firmware version must be V-07.03.20 or later.

 The Energy Metering submenu item displays the Energy Metering screen.
 This feature enables the user to review real-time and historical demand metering information.
 The screen includes the current date and time, Watt Hour (Single Phase or Three